BioData-PT/computational-tools-resources/README.md

 # Computational Tools and Resources

-Discover the resources that [ELIXIR](https://elixir-europe.org), the European bioinformatics infrastructure, has at your disposal to help you thorugh all phases of biological data gathering, analysis, and publication.
+Discover the resources that [ELIXIR](https://elixir-europe.org), the European bioinformatics infrastructure, has at your disposal to help you through all phases of biological data gathering, analysis, and publication.

 ## Author